yuhonghong66/SimpleSeq2Seq/README.md

     $ python train.py --epoch 500 --feature_num 1000 --hidden_num 1000 --batchsize 100
    ~~~

-3. Run `interpreter.py` to talk ChatBot trained by a given corpus.
+3. Run `interpreter.py` to interactively talk with the trained model like a ChatBot.
    You can choose the model by setting `MODEL_PATH` in File `interpreter.py`, line `19`.
-   `train.py` saves the models in `./data/hoge.model` ("hoge" means the number of epochs),
+   `train.py` saves the models in `./data/hoge.model` per epoch ("hoge" means the number of epochs),
    so you should set the path of the model which you want to see outputs from.
    As you set the hidden and feature parameters which are not default values in the training,
    you have to teach this script its values like the following command.